ipaqsa/errata-service-alt/README.md

 |   |-- db // pkg for database manipulation
 ```
 ## Config
-Example config file is located on ./config/config.yml.example
+Example config file is located on ./config/config.yml.example, change it and rename to config.yml

 Fields:
 - database - clickhouse database name